There is a 4RIVERS CHURCHES Lent course running during Lent.

 If you have any questions, comments or feedback please get in touch using the information on our Contact page.

 The Jesus Tree.
 Rev Julia Quinn has produced a visual and reflective Lent journey based around The Jesus Tree and John’s Gospel.
-There is a reading, a reflection, a prayer and a simple activity for each day.
-Material for the first ten days of Lent is available now on Rev Julia’s Jesus Tree website.
+Click here to take a look.

 Facebook users can Follow the journey on her dedicated Lent Jesus Tree Facebook page.